-Our Governance Committee annually reviews and recommends that the Board determine the independence of each director and nominee for election as a director in accordance with the independence standards set forth in NASDAQ listing rules, as approved by the SEC, and SEC rules and regulations (the "Independence Standards").
-Based on the Independence Standards, a director will only qualify as an independent director if, in the opinion of our Governance Committee and our Board, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and otherwise satisfies the Independence Standards.
-Based on the recommendation of our Governance Committee, our Board has determined that each of Robert Deutschman, Roy H. Chestnutt, Jeffrey Karish, Christopher Rogers, Michelle Sterling, and Mohan Gyani, who collectively constitute a majority of our Board, is independent.
+Our Nominating and Corporate Governance Committee annually reviews and recommends that the Board determine the independence of each director and nominee for election as a director in accordance with the independence standards set forth in NASDAQ listing rules, as approved by the SEC, and SEC rules and regulations (the "Independence Standards").
+Based on the Independence Standards, a director will only qualify as an independent director if, in the opinion of our Board, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and otherwise satisfies the Independence Standards.
+Our Board has determined that each of Robert Deutschman, Roy H. Chestnutt, Holly Hess Groos, Mohan S. Gyani, Jeffrey Karish, Christopher Rogers (while he served on our Board before his resignation on February 19, 2021), and Michelle Sterling, who collectively constitute a majority of our Board, is independent.